bmantoni/futbol/football-frontend/README.md

 ## Overview

 Front-end for the football game.
-Uses React, WebSockets for state synchronisation, Axios for a couple POSTs for joining and resetting, and Matter-JS for physics.

 ## Configuration